mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

     return {
       status: 400,
       body: {
-        error: 'Username and password is required.',
+        error: 'Username and password are required.',
       },
     }
   }